Support Soho Theatre

 We receive a limited amount of funding to enable people to participate in the programme, if they are unable to pay the full course fee.
 The bursaries can cover the full cost, or half of the cost of the programme, depending on the circumstances of the person.

 If you are unemployed, receiving Universal Credit or other benefits, receive a low income or would like to request a bursary for another reason, please complete the bursary section on the application form.
+We also have 5 Matilda Ibini bursaries, for people who identify as disabled.
+As these have been recently confirmed, we will contact applicants with more information about these bursaries, once the applications have closed.

 How many applications do you usually receive?